 Adding a home office.
 Are you turning an empty room into a home office for your home-based business?
 It’s never been easier to run a small business from the comfort of your home, but before you do, you’ll want to understand how to safeguard your investment from the unexpected.
 Many entrepreneurs think their small home business is covered by their home insurance policy.
 But the truth is, if you’re conducting business from your home, you’ll likely need to add home business coverage, which will extend the liability limits and coverages of your home insurance to your small business.
 Learn more about small home business coverage to better understand why you need this protection.

 If you’re renovating or making an addition to your home, make sure to have the appropriate coverage in place to protect your dwelling while it’s under renovation.
 Find out more about insuring your home while remodeling it.

 There are also home improvement projects that could lower your home insurance premiums.
 For example, if you replace the electrical and plumbing systems in your older home, you could qualify for the renovated home discount.
-If you install a home security system from ADT, or other qualifying smart devices in your home, you could earn a smart home discount, too.
+If you install a home security system or other qualifying smart devices in your home, you could earn a smart home discount, too.
 All great ways to lower your home insurance cost!

 No matter how big or small the addition to your home may seem, it’s important to understand that any upgrade to your home isn’t complete until you’ve let your agent know about it.
 Scheduling a personal insurance review every year is a great way to ensure you’re properly covered from the unexpected.
 Connect with your American Family Insurance agent (Opens in a new tab) and schedule yours today!